jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

   "8000": "system-prod/http:8000::PROXY-V1"
   "9900": "system-prod/admin:9900:PROXY::system-prod/tcp-9900"
   "9990": "system-prod/admin:9999::PROXY-V2"
+  "9995": "system-prod/admin:9900:::system-prod/tcp-9995::system-prod/tcp-9995-ca"
   "9999": "system-prod/admin:9999:PROXY:PROXY"
 ```

-HAProxy will listen 6 new ports:
+HAProxy will listen 7 new ports:

 * `3306` will proxy to a `mysql` service on `default` namespace.
 Check interval is disabled.
 * `5432` will proxy to a `pgsql` service on `default` namespace.
 Check interval is defined to run on every second.
 * `8000` will proxy to `http` service, port `8000`, on the `system-prod` namespace.
 The upstream service will expect connections using the PROXY protocol but it only supports v1.
 * `9900` will proxy to `admin` service, port `9900`, on the `system-prod` namespace.
 Clients should connect using the PROXY protocol v1 or v2.
 Upcoming connections should be encrypted, HAProxy will ssl-offload data using crt/key provided by `system-prod/tcp-9900` secret.
 * `9990` and `9999` will proxy to the same `admin` service and `9999` port and the upstream service will expect connections using the PROXY protocol v2.
 The HAProxy frontend, however, will only expect PROXY protocol v1 or v2 on it's port `9999`.
+* `9995` will proxy to `admin` service, port `9900`, on the `system-prod` namespace.
+Upcoming connections should be encrypted, HAProxy will ssl-offload data using crt/key provided by `system-prod/tcp-9995` secret.
+Furthermore, clients must present a certificate that will be valid under the certificate authority (and optional certificate revocation list) provded in the `system-prod/tcp-9995-ca` secret.

 Note: Check interval was added in v0.10 and defaults to `2s`.
 All declared services has check interval enabled, except `3306` which disabled it.